dgrubb/HiFive1-2600/README.md

  $ make upload PROGRAM=HiFive1-2600 BOARD=freedom-e300-hifive1
 ```

+## Compilation flags

-Optionally, ensure that the flag -DEXEC_TESTS is set in the Makefile to run the
+Optionally, uncommment in the Makefile:

-unit test suites which will load test programs into the emulator and will verify
+* -DEXEC_TESTS run the unit test suites which will load test programs into the
-the correct functioning of the simulator.
+emulator and verify the correct functioning of the simulation.

--DMANUAL_STEP disables automatic clocking and executes a clock cycle with each
+* -DMANUAL_STEP disables automatic clocking and executes a clock cycle with each
 press of the spacebar.
 Useful for step-by-step debugging.

+* -DCOLOUR_TEST Executes a simple test where the TIA colour map is displayed on
+screen.